Debate › Legal · Last reviewed 2026-05-16

 Summary

 Adolescent gender care has been the subject of substantial legal proceedings since 2020.
-This page documents the main cases: Bell v Tavistock (UK, 2020/2021), Re Kelvin (Australia, 2017), AB v CD (UK, 2021) and United States v Skrmetti (US Supreme Court, oral arguments December 2024).
+This page documents the main cases: Bell v Tavistock (UK, 2020/2021), Re Kelvin (Australia, 2017), AB v CD (UK, 2021) and United States v Skrmetti (US Supreme Court, decided June 2025).
 See also /protocol/informed-consent/ for the Dutch WGBO framework.

 1. Bell v Tavistock (UK, 2020/2021)